EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 + [This tutorial](/tutorial/lmf/lmf_bi2te3_tutorial/) more fully explains the **lmf**{: style="color: blue"} basis set.
   There is a corresponding tutorial on the basics of a [self-consistent ASA calculation for PbTe](/tutorial/asa/lm_pbte_tutorial).
-  [A tutorial on optics](/docs/properties/optics/) can be gone through after you have finished this one.
+  [A tutorial on optics](/docs/properties/optics/) can be gone through after you have finished the present one.

 + [This document](/docs/code/fpoverview/) gives an overview of some of **lmf**{: style="color: blue"}'s unique features and capabilities.